 Hospital Indemnity Plans

 The Hospital Indemnity Plan is NOT a comprehensive major medical plan.
-These plans include benefits for hospital confinement and specified medical and surgical events.
-Such plan pays you the specified cash amount for each covered service, regardless of what the provider charges you.
+These plans include benefits for hospital confinement and the specified medical and surgical events.
+Such a plan pays you the specified cash amount for each covered service, regardless of what the provider charges you.
 Cash benefits are paid directly to you and may be used for any purpose.
-Normally, there is no deductible with the Hospital Indemnity Plan.
+Usually, there is no deductible with the Hospital Indemnity Plan.

 Hospital Indemnity Plan Benefits

 Benefits for room and board are on a per-day dollar amount basis; benefits of surgery use the surgical schedule and include the maximum benefit allowed.
 Most plans have limits on the maximum benefits per the calendar year, and maximum lifetime benefit.

 Many policies include limitations on preexisting medical conditions.
 For example, benefits are not paid until you have a plan for 12 months.
 Some policies include an elimination period, i.e., benefits are paid ONLY after you have been hospitalized for several days.

 Optional riders are often available; for example, Outpatient Rider that includes doctor’s visits, and Prescription Drug Rider.

 Recovery Care Supplemental Insurance Plans

 Recovery Care Insurance plans provide short-term care recovery (less than a year) after an accident or illness.
 Recovery Care includes facilities such as a nursing home or assisted living facilities, as well as medically necessary home care.
 A Registered Nurse service is also covered.

 Plans are very affordable; many have monthly premiums for under $100.